jhlau/hdp-wsi/README.md

-This directory contains the scripts and various python tools for running HDP to induce word senses.
+This package contains the scripts and various python tools for running HDP to induce word senses.

 Directory structure and files
 =============================